Vom1124/PikeRobotics_automated_detection/README.md

 Automated counting pipeline for internal evaluation of **bolts** and **secondary rubber seals** using **RGB-D sensor data** captured in ROS bag files.

 The system reprocesses recorded `.bag` files and applies multiple techniques for **object isolation and count estimation**, comparing classical and deep-learning-based approaches.
 #### Convert the rosbag to compatible ROS version before replaying the recorded bag files.
 For example, .bag (ROS 1) to .db3 (ROS 2) file or vice versa as needed.
+For converting in the ROS 2 Humble OS, do the following:
+    pip3 install rosbags && \
+    rosbags-convert --src <path_to_ros1_bag_file.bag> --dst <path_to_ros2_bag_directory>
+  #### Now, the converted folder should have the bag file comptabile with ROS 2 with .db3 extenson and its corresponding metadata.yaml file.
+  <u>Exception:<\u> Use the "fix_metadata.py" file in the main directory if the converted metadata.yaml file is not parsable by the ROS 2 environment.

 ---